 ODP or its Designee for all types of Transportation providers that enroll directly with the Department.
-Frequency of Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned.